FrankSx/firmware-analysis-toolkit/README.md

 + this step will run the firmware and try and find a network interface . if it does not it will ask if you would like to continue down the debug path .

-+IF network interface has been found then It will Be Run, Press any key to exit
++ if network interface has been found then It will Be Run, Press any key to exit

 + if the network was not found debugrun.sh will be run it will return to the fat script when complete to try and get a network again <<< this isnt working yet >>>>>